Wave-Shape-Tolerant Photonic Quantum Gates

-We ideally would desire a gate, working with (almost) arbitrary photonic waveshapes and fully preserve them after the computation -- even if the waveshapes are not unentangled or not pure.
-We will call such property ``distributivity over waveshapes'', or simply ``distributivity''.
-Formally speaking, distributivity is a quite strong property; For instance, if we delay one of the two photons in a two-photon gate so that they do not overlap in time anymore, the distributive gate should still work.
+One ideally would desire a gate, working with (almost) arbitrary photonic waveshapes and fully preserve them during the computation -- even if the waveshapes are not unentangled or not pure.
+We will call such gates ``waveshape tolerant''.
+Formally speaking, waveshape tolerantness is a quite strong property; For instance, if we delay one of the two photons in a two-photon gate so that they do not overlap in time anymore, the waveshape tolerant gate should still work.
 Are such gates possible at all?

 In linear optical circuits (LOC) \cite{knill01,obrien03,kok07-rev,carolan15} which consist of linear interferometric networks and measurements of ancillary qubits, it is known \cite{uren03,uren05} that for scalable operation the photons in different channels have to be independent and indistinguishable, so that no which-path information can be extracted, since its presence breaks the interference in linear optical elements, and introduces incoherence during measurements \cite{uren03,uren05,babushkin20}.
-Although the action of LOC was recently extended to more general class of states \cite{babushkin20}, they certainly are not distributive in the sense mentioned above.
+Although the action of LOC was recently extended to more general class of states \cite{babushkin20}, they certainly are not waveshape tolerant in the sense mentioned above.

 The situation seems even worse if we consider a recent proposal based on so called coherent photon conversion (CPC), where the photon-photon interaction is based on a four wave mixing (FWM) process in presence of a strong coherent laser field \cite{langford11}.
 This coherent field amplifies the action of the $\chi^{(3)}$ nonlinearity between the remaining three waves which are in a Fock state.
 A two-photon wavepacket sent to the input of a CPC device should experience up-/down-conversion cycles, attaining additional phase shift of $\pi$ after each cycle, thus leading to a nonlinear sign (NS) gate functionality.
 Unfortunately, soon after the discovery of this approach it was noted \cite{viswanathan15} that if a finite size of the wavepackets is taken into account, it does not work even if the participating photons are temporally unentangled and indistinguishable, since only the parts of the bi-photon wavepacket located at the same position in space (or time) can effectively interact.
 This problem can be however solved if the photons have nonzero group velocity relative to each other \cite{xia16,viswanathan18}.
 In this case, parts of the photons which were initially separated, eventually cross, and can interact at that moment.
 This approach was very recently partially realized experimentally \cite{sagona-stophel20} in a system with electromagnetic-induced transparency, however at the cost of partial loss of ``working'' photons.
 Besides, three photon interaction was observed in cold Rydberg atoms \cite{liang18-3photon}.